mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/connectingtoa-database-main.md

 ---
-title: Connecting To/From a Database
+title: "Database Connectivity: A Complete Guide"
-description: This document provides a comprehensive guide on establishing connections to and from a database, covering various database systems, connection strings, troubleshooting tips, and best practices for secure and efficient database connectivity.
+description: "Learn how to connect to and from databases with our guide.
+Covers connection strings, troubleshooting, and secure connectivity practices."
 ---

 Database access with DG follows the traditional client/server pattern: